 Every time I’m in Bali, I rent a scooter.

 Is riding a scooter in Bali same like in the photo above?

-Let’s say… that not always everything is as beautiful, green and peaceful, haha.
+Not always everything is as beautiful, green and peaceful.

 It’s the best mode of transportation for getting around Bali.

 1. Is It Safe to Drive in Bali?
 Yes and No

 And I hear you asking yourself – should I drive in Bali?